ChargePoint $639 vs Emporia $179 vs Wallbox $649 — 2026?

 - Fastest charging for Tesla vehicles (adds 44 miles per hour on average)

-- Pairs seamlessly with Tesla's Supercharger network and in-vehicle controls
+- Pairs smoothly with Tesla's Supercharger network and in-vehicle controls

 - Compact design saves garage space compared to competitors